Cut-Out sugar cookies are the quintessential Christmas cookie!

-Mix the dough ingredients, wrap in plastic and refrigerate for at least 2 hours.
+Divide the dough in half, wrap in plastic wrap, and refrigerate for 2 hours.
 I normally refrigerate overnight.

 Dust a large surface with confectioners’ sugar or a floured surface, with a rolling pin roll the sugar cookie dough out and cut into desired shapes.
 I suggest a counter or heavy wood board for rolling the dough.

 Bake the cookies 7-9 minutes or until just beginning to turn golden around the edges.
-Let cool completely and decorate as desired.
+The bake time can differ so watch closely.